Baillieston Community Care

 David Reilly

-Job Title: Chief Executive Officer
+Job Title: Chief Executive Officer Joined: 2005

-David is the Chief Executive Officer of Baillieston Community Care, and oversees the day to day operations of the organisation and is fully responsible for all aspects of service delivery and leadership of staff.
-Reporting to the Board of Directors, and as part of the senior management team, David is jointly responsible for contributing towards the achievement of the organisation’s strategic and operational targets and overall business aims.
+David is the Chief Executive Officer of Baillieston Community Care, and oversees the day-to-day operations of the organisation and is fully responsible for all aspects of service delivery and leadership of staff.
+Reporting to the Board of Directors and as part of the senior management team, David is jointly responsible for contributing towards the achievement of the organisation’s strategic and operational targets and overall business aims.

-It was in 2005 that David joined Baillieston Community Care as a Care Manager, where he spent the next few years working hard to develop the organisation and in 2009 he became their Operations Director where today he continues to provide services to meet the needs and expectations of their vast and varied client group.
-In July 2017 David was promoted to his current role as Chief Executive Officer.
+It was in 2005 that David joined Baillieston Community Care as a Care Manager, where he spent the next few years working hard to develop the organisation and in 2009, he became their Operations Director, where today he continues to provide services to meet the needs and expectations of their vast and varied client group.
+In July 2017, David was promoted to his current role as Chief Executive Officer.

 Outwith Baillieston Community Care, David is part of Scottish Care’s Executive Board and is also a Trustee of Geeza Break, Glasgow.